harsath/Traffic-Sign-Prediction-With-Convolutional-Neural-Network/README.md

 ### --> (Source Provided in wget_dataset.txt file)
 ### --> The Model is Trained in Google Cloud And The Weights Are Uploaded Too.
 ### --> For Training the CNN Model Run the Sign.py File(Not Heavy Computation in Notebook as Per GCP)
+### How To Use?
+Just Import The Pre-Trained Model Using Tensorflow Function and Call .Predict Method With Your Own Image.